Exclusive: web's inventor warns neutrality under sustained

 There is nothing more valuable that this vision of

-core virtues at the heart of e-valuation criteria
+core virtues at the heart of e-valuation

 for upgrading the concept of 'representation'